mariuzka/PPPD/README.md

 ## Database usage (work in progress)

-If you want to use the PostgreSQL DB, fire up a docker container with the `docker-compose.yml`:
+If you want to use PostgreSQL as database, fire up a docker environment e.g. as provided in the `docker-compose.yml`:

 ```sh
 sudo docker-compose -f docker-compose.yml --env-file config.ini up